 Freedom of Information Act (FOIA)

-The 1966 Freedom of Information Act (FOIA) permits any person to request access to federal agency records or information.
-Federal agencies are required to disclose records upon receipt of a written request, except for records that are protected from disclosure by nine exemptions or three exclusions in the Act.
+The 1966 Freedom of Information Act (FOIA) permits any person to request access to Federal agency records or information.
+Federal agencies are required to disclose any information requested under the FOIA unless it falls under one of nine exemptions which protect interest such as personal privacy, national security and law enforcement.

-All FOIA requests for the GSA must be electronically submitted via the FOIAonline application at the link provided above, or sent to the mailing address below:
+All FOIA requests for the GSA must be electronically submitted via the PAL application at the link provided, or sent to the mailing address below:

 U.S. General Services Administration

 1800 F Street, NW, 7308

 If you have any questions concerning GSA FOIA requests, please email GSA.FOIA@gsa.gov.

 GSA's FOIA Public Liaison is responsible for assisting in reducing delays, increasing transparency and understanding of the status of requests, and assisting in the resolution of disputes.

 All requests for GSA Office of Inspector General (OIG) documents must be sent to the mailing address, fax number or e-mail address shown below:

 If you have any questions concerning GSA OIG FOIA requests, please call 202-501-1932.